idugalic/reactive-company/README.md

 ```bash
 curl -v -H "Accept: text/event-stream" http://localhost:8080
 ```
-In the response bellow you see that we are receiving server side events as requested in CURL command.
+In the response bellow (resolved by [HomeController.java](https://github.com/idugalic/reactive-company/blob/master/src/main/java/com/idugalic/web/HomeController.java)) we are receiving Server-Sent Events (SSE) as requested in CURL command.

  - Blog posts are not fully resolve by the Publisher - Thymeleaf will be executed as a part of the data flow